Coffee Enema Instructions

 - stimulating the liver, a main organ of detoxification, to produce more bile.
 Bile is a bodily fluid that has a role in fat digestion and into which many toxins, both internally and externally generated, are dissolved for removal from the body through the gallbladder, small intestine, and colon.

 - causing the muscles of the bile duct to relax, opening the duct widely to produce a large flow of bile from the gallbladder into the small intestine (where you should have a binding agent present -- chlorophyll -- to tightly bind the toxins to prevent reabsorption).
 This allows the liver to rid itself of many toxins quickly, freeing it to process more blood-transported toxins from throughout the body.
-A systemic detoxification effect and greater overall well-being results.
+This liver cleanse results in a systemic detoxification effect and greater overall well-being.
 All the blood in your body passes through the liver about every three minutes.

 - dilating blood vessels via effects of the coffee's theophylline and theobromine, further increasing blood flow to the liver.